alberand/Blog/content/octave_colored_messages.md

 endfunction
 ```

-Background and foreground colors can be changed in construction shown below.
-It
+Background and foreground colors can be changed in the construction shown below.
-is consist of escape character `^` (or `\e`, `\033`, `\x1B`) and format
+It consist of escape character `^` (or `\e`, `\033`, `\x1B`) and format
-code surrounded by **[** and **m** characters.
-First number is responsible for
+code surrounded by the **[** and **m** characters.
+The first number is
-text formatting (normal, bold, dim, underlined...), second for background color
+responsible for text formatting (normal, bold, dim, underlined...), the second
- and third one for foreground color.
+for background color and third one for foreground color.

 <div style="width: 150px; margin: 0 auto; font-size: 22px; padding: 0px 0px 5px
 0px; letter-spacing: 2px;">
     ^[0;49;30m
 </div>

-Codes of those colors can be found in the next table or google it for "bash
-terminal colors".
+So, the sequence above means 0 - normal text (all attributes to default), 49 -
+default background color and 30 - black text color.
+You can found more codes at
+the [following page][2] and in table below.

 <style>
 /* DivTable.com */